• Skip to primary navigation

 Since people often wonder what French silk pie is made of, let's chat about the ingredients in this recipe!
 Remember there are no packages puddings or mixes which is why it is so delicious!

-overhead view of the ingredients in this French silk pie recipe
+overhead view of the labeled ingredients in this French silk pie recipe

-• Pie Crust: If you make the pie crust I recommend not making any substituions, except that you can swap shortening for butter, and follow this all-butter pie crust recipe instead.
-You can use a store-bought crust for convenience.
+• Pie Crust: If you make the pie crust I recommend not making any substituions, except that you can swap shortening for butter, and follow this all-butter pie crust recipe.
+Or use Oreo Pie Crust, or store-bought crust for convenience.

 • Salted Butter. unsalted butter can be used in place of salted butter.

 • Semi-sweet chocolate.
 You can use any form (chips, chocolate bars, melting discs, etc.) or any percentage of chocolate in this recipe and it will taste amazing.
-Just be aware, lighter (milk) chocolate yields a sweeter pie, while darker or unsweetened chocolate makes for a richer, less sweet pie.
-I personally love using unsweetened chocolate, but my family all preferred semi-sweet!
+Milk chocolate yields a sweeter pie, while dark or unsweetened chocolate results in a less sweet pie.

-This homemade french silk pie recipe has a lot of steps, but none of them are very complicated.
-However, the order matters.
-Over the years I have found that it's easiest to make this recipe in the following series of steps:
+We’ll walk through this recipe, and don’t forget to watch the video.
+Over the years I have found that it’s easiest to make this recipe in the following series of steps:

 2. Whip whipping cream for the filling - store in the refrigerator for later.